1jour1vin

 "An excellent example of Chablis 2022 according to Decanter magazine, this cuvée perfectly represents its terroir!"

-"Ripe fruit, with almost a touch of pineapple softened by stony citrus.
+"Ripe fruit, with almost a hint of pineapple tempered by stony citrus.
 Dry, dense, firm.
 Nice balance between ripe fruit and freshness, with a nicely chalky finish."
 (Jancis Robinson 2024)

 Rated site